alanesq/esp32cam-demo/README.md

 This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features:

--web server with live video streaming and control buttons -sd card support (using 1-bit mode - data pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2) -stores captured image in spiffs if no sd card is present -io pins available for use are 12 and 13 (12 must not be pulled high at boot) -Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
+Web server with live video streaming and control buttons

+SD card support (using 1-bit mode - data pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2)

+Stores captured image in spiffs if no sd card is present

+IO pins available for use are 12 and 13 (12 must not be pulled high at boot)

+Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)

--flash led is still available for use on pin 4 when using an sd card -PWM control of flash/illumination lED brighness implemented (i.e. to give brighness control) -Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value) -Act as web client (reading the web page in to a string) - see requestWebPage()
+Flash led is still available for use on pin 4 when using an sd card

+PWM control of flash/illumination lED brighness implemented (i.e. to give brighness control)

+Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value)

+Act as web client (reading the web page in to a string) - see requestWebPage()

 I have tried to make the sketch as easy to follow/modify as possible with lots of comments etc. and no additional libraries used, as I found it quiet confusing as an ameteur trying to do much with this module and difficult to find easy to understand